5 Key Digitalisation Strategies in the Leisure Industry

 Meanwhile, companies ranging from booking agencies to performance businesses, to sports franchises all have busy accounts on social media.
 At this point, in fact, it’s fair to say that any business in the leisure industry that is not going digital is now lagging behind.

 As to what apps and social media actually accomplish for a company, it’s essentially a combination of access and exposure.
-Maintaining an app gives people a more convenient way to access a company’s offerings than simply visiting an online website; in some cases, it can also lead to a more personalized experience, with features such as push notifications based on stated interests, event recommendations based on past ticket purchases, etc. And staying active on social media accounts gives a company a direct channel to customers, and likely to a broader audience as well.
+Maintaining an app gives people a more convenient way to access a company’s offerings than simply visiting an online website; in some cases, it can also lead to a more personalised experience, with features such as push notifications based on stated interests, event recommendations based on past ticket purchases, etc. And staying active on social media accounts gives a company a direct channel to customers, and likely to a broader audience as well.

 Sharing information about new offerings, upcoming events, and so on through social media alerts customers and does so in a medium in which they can help spread the word.
 We'll put it this way: Announcing an upcoming event or ticketing special on a website gets the word out to passing visitors; making the same announcement on social media invites the possibility for each and every follower to re-broadcast the news to all of his or her followers, effectively amplifying a company's reach.

-Digitization is a broad and somewhat complex topic but can be made simple if approached step by step.
+Digitalisation is a broad and somewhat complex topic but can be made simple if approached step by step.
 Various tech-related adjustments can help businesses in the leisure industry to adapt to modern needs and explore new business opportunities.
 No matter if this is by having better apps and websites, or VR and AI integration, every leisure venue can be part of a digital and lasting impression in the world.